dimitar-4/ms2-memory-game/README.md

 * All the text in the content of the Car Brands Memory Game is written by the developer.
 * These video tutorials [here](https://www.youtube.com/watch?v=bbb9dZotsOc&ab_channel=WebDevJunkie),
- and [here](https://www.youtube.com/watch?v=tjyDOHzKN0w&t=8s&ab_channel=CodewithAniaKub%C3%B3w%23JavaScriptGames) had a big inpact on my project game.
+ and [here](https://www.youtube.com/watch?v=tjyDOHzKN0w&t=8s&ab_channel=CodewithAniaKub%C3%B3w%23JavaScriptGames) helped me a lot and had a big inpact on my project.
-* CSS code for the 3D shadow effect when hovering over the game cards is found [here](https://www.webdesignerdepot.com/2014/05/8-simple-css3-transitions-that-will-wow-your-users/).
+* CSS code for the 3D shadow effect when hovering over the game cards is from [here](https://www.webdesignerdepot.com/2014/05/8-simple-css3-transitions-that-will-wow-your-users/).
 * The source for the countDown function in the script.js file is from [this](https://stackoverflow.com/questions/35299413/1-min-countdown-javascript) stack overflow page.

 ### Media

 * The background images are downloaded from [Wallpapercave](https://wallpapercave.com/) and [Freepik](https://www.freepik.com/).
 * The car manufactuters logo images are downloaded from [Pinterest](https://www.pinterest.com/).
+* The suzuki-logo image is downloaded from [Kindpng](https://www.kindpng.com/).
+* The daihatsu-logo image is downloaded from [Breakerlink](https://www.breakerlink.com/).
 * The card-back image is downloaded from [here](https://365psd.com/).
 * The responsive image on different devices is made [here](http://ami.responsivedesign.is/).